-Child Tether Access Cover
+Child Seat Tether Access Cover

-Child Tether
+Child Seat Tether Anchor

-NOTE: While the child tether is in use, keep the access cover in a safe place so that it can be replaced after use of the child tether.
+NOTE: While the child seat tether anchor is in use, keep the access cover in a safe place so that it can be replaced after the child seat is removed.

 4. Pass the child restraint tether hook through either opening in the seatback underneath the head restraint.